Busting 5 Mobile App Development Myths

-That’s your app, that’s your brainchild, that’s you masterpiece, that’s your… Continue the list as you wish.
+That’s your app, that’s your brainchild, that’s your masterpiece, that’s you… Continue the list as you wish.
 “My app, my rules, right?”

 Wrong, this line of thinking leads to zero profits.
-Trusting your gut is good, but modern mobile marketing is all about thorough data research, analysis, testing, reaching out to clients, gathering feedback and deliberate decision making.
-Trusting your sixth sense led you to setting forth a mobile app, but now it’s time to trust proven figures instead of pure intuition.
+Trusting your gut is good, but modern mobile marketing is all about thorough data research, analysis, testing, reaching out to clients, gathering feedback, and deliberate decision making.
+Trusting your sixth sense led you to set forth a mobile app, but now it’s time to trust proven figures instead of pure intuition.